eosnetworkfoundation/grant-framework/applications/Noahark_V2.md

 ## Project Overview
 In Noah V2.0, we are going to add liquidity mining that can support several different tokens at the same time.
-It means for a trade pair of Token A - EOS, our liquidity mining can support mining tokens like EOS, USDT, Token A, Token B, Token C, etc. This feature will facilitate other projects for liquidity mining so that the liquidity will be boosted.
+For example, it means for a trade pair of Token A - EOS, our liquidity mining can support mining tokens like EOS, USDT, Token A, Token B, Token C, etc. This feature will facilitate other projects for liquidity mining so that the liquidity will be boosted.
 Noah will be the Swap center for EOS EVM where many other communities and project teams will come to Noah to add their liquidity as well as their special mining.
 Users can also benefit from this multi-mining events.
 Overall, it is a very powerful tool that will connect all the project teams in terms of DeFi and communities yield.

 ### Overview